netcreateorg/lessons/_items/StudentToSource.md

   - "text-to-self"
 shouldiuse:
   text: |
     Do you have a complex text with lots of elements--people, places, things, events--that students struggle to keep track of?
-This network can help students find one or two connections that will help them better engage with complex readings and facilitates students to:
+This network can help students find one or two connections that will help them better engage with complex readings.
   points:
     - "make connections between elements within a source or topic"
     - "make connections between elements of a source or topic and themselves"